 - What information have you used to back up these other questions?

-Another great place to consider learning more is via a TAFE course where you will benefit from a face-to-face discussion on the subject.
+Another great place to consider learning more is via a TAFE course, where you will benefit from a face-to-face discussion on the subject.

 The great feature of the Small Business Answers website is we are pulling together the most frequently asked questions in starting or running a small business.
 Please continue to visit this site as we continually update with new information to help you succeed.

-SUMMARY – Start a Small Business templates and checklists
+SUMMARY – Gather templates and checklists